vidjil/vidjil/doc/server.md

     Users should consult the [web application manual](http://www.vidjil.org/doc/user/)
     Other documentation can also be found in [doc/](http://www.vidjil.org/doc/).

 The supported way to install, run, and maintain a Vidjil server is to use **Docker containers**.
-We are developping and deploying them since 2018, and, as of 2024, these Docker containers are used on all our servers (healthcare, public) as well as in some partner hospitals.
+We are developing and deploying them since 2018, and, as of 2024, these Docker containers are used on all our servers (healthcare, public) as well as in some partner hospitals.
 See the [hosting options](http://wwW.vidjil.org/doc/healthcare/),